shanna/dm-sphinx-adapter/README.txt

 == Todo

 * Loads of documentation.
 Most of it is unchecked YARD at the moment.
-* Add DataMapper::SphinxClient#attribute_set to allow attribute modification on one or more indexes.
+* Add DataMapper::Adapters::Sphinx::Client#attribute_set to allow attribute modification on one or more indexes.
 It's the only thing missing if you understand the pitfalls and still want to add thinking-sphinx like delta indexing to your resource.

 == Contributing